ermongroup/cs228-notes/learning/structure/index.md

 $$ \log P(D|\Theta_{\mathcal{G}}) + \log P(\Theta_{\mathcal{G}}). $$

-Notice there is no penalty term appending to the BD score due to that it will penalize the overfitting implicitly via the integral over parameter space.
+Notice there is no penalty term appended to the BD score since it will penalize overfitting implicitly via the integral over the parameter space.

 ### Chow-Liu Algorithm

-The Chow-Liu Algorithm is a specific type of score based approach which finds the maximum-likelihood tree-structured graph (i.e., each node has exactly one parent, except for parentless a root node).
+The Chow-Liu Algorithm is a specific type of score based approach which finds the maximum-likelihood tree-structured graph (i.e., each node has exactly one parent, except for parentless root node).
 The score is simply the log-likelihood; there is no penalty term for graph structure complexity since the algorithm only considers tree structures.

 The algorithm has three steps: